-Rebecca Lewis, BA (Hons) Textile Design graduate, shares what she’s been up to since graduation and gives her top tips for finding your path in textiles.
+Rebecca Lewis, BA (Hons) Textile Design graduate, shares what she’s been up to since graduation.

 BA (Hons) Textile Design graduate